NikkelM/Hades-II-HadesBiomes/docs/knowledge.md

 OverwriteTableKeys( RoomData, RoomSetData.<BiomeName> )
 ```

-For Hades II, this should use the following format:
+In Hades II, this format is used:

 ```lua
 AddTableKeysCheckDupes( RoomData, RoomSetData.<BiomeName> )
 ```

+Note: This is irrelevant with the current method of loading the data.

 ### Key-Value replacements for RoomData files